INQUIRELAB/synthesizability-transformers/Readme.md

 Weighted Ensemble (SAT + SwinT): Ensemble/

-🚀 Quickstart (Typical Workflow)
+🚀 Quickstart

-Download dataset → place at data/ftcp_data.h5
+Download the dataset and place it at: data/ftcp_data.h5

 Install requirements

-Train or evaluate a model:
+Train or run a model:

 FT-T: ft-t/train_ft.py